TEQs in summary

 David Fleming (1940-2010), Inventor of TEQs

-Climate change: to guarantee achieving national carbon reduction targets.
+a) providing a method to guarantee achieving national carbon reduction targets.

 3. TEQs (pronounced “tex”) are measured in units.